alshedivat/al-folio/_teaching/2022_fall_bioinformatics.md

 ---
 layout: page
-title: project 5
+title: Introduction to Bioinformatics
-description: a project with a background image
+description: I was a Guest Lecturer for this course at Vanderbilt University.
-img: assets/img/1.jpg
+img: assets/img/teaching/bioinformatics_2022.png
 importance: 3
-category: fun
+category: 2022
 ---

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.